comperiosearch/vagrant-elk-box/README.md

 ```

-Logstash is started on boot and indexes into elasticsearch using the config file at [/vagrant/confs/logstash/logstash.conf](/confs/logstash/logstash.conf),
+Logstash is started on boot.
-reading from example log file at [/vagrant/example-logs/testlog](/example-logs/testlog)
 Controlled by

 ```bash